dribnet/purvs/README.md

 Unicorn monsters are less likely to appear than others, and there is controlled distribution on the size of the mouth too.

-They are now randomly generated every second.
+They are now randomly generated every second and this is testing out the distribution settings.